-As previously reported, on June 24, 2016, NextEra Energy Resources ("NextEra") and the PSEG Companies ("PSEG", and together with NextEra, "Complainants") filed a complaint seeking a FERC order, by August 23, 2016, that (i) directs the ISO to file within 90 days of that order Tariff changes to fully mitigate the price suppressive effect of subsidized gas pipeline capacity, and (ii) establishes a post-filing technical conference to address the proposed changes/issues.
-Complainants further seek a FERC order on the Tariff changes by, and effectiveness of the Tariff changes as of, January 31, 2017 (permitting effectiveness of such Tariff changes for FCA11).
-Following an Algonquin request to extend the comment period granted by the FERC, responses to and comments on the Complaint were due on or before July 28.
+On August 31, the FERC dismissed, as not ripe for FERC review, the June 24, 2016 complaint filed by NextEra Energy Resources ("NextEra") and the PSEG Companies ("PSEG", and together with NextEra, "Complainants").
+As previously reported, the complaint sought a FERC order that would have (i) directed the ISO to file within 90 days of that order Tariff changes to fully mitigate the price suppressive effect of subsidized gas pipeline capacity, and (ii) established a post-filing technical conference to address the proposed changes/issues.
+Complainants further sought to have the Tariff changes effective for FCA11.

+A number of responses to the Complaint were filed.
 On June 28, the ISO requested that the FERC dismiss the Complaint ("because it is not ripe for adjudication and is premature and speculative") and deny the request for fast-track processing.
-The ISO also requested that, until the FERC acts on those requests, the FERC issue an order (by July 1, 2016) suspending the answer date to the Complaint.
-On June 29, NextEra/PSEG filed a notice that they intended to answer the ISO's motion to dismiss by July 1.
-The ISO answered that notice on June 30.
 NextEra/PSEG answered and opposed the ISO motion to dismiss on June 30.
 Answers opposing the ISO's motion to dismiss were also filed by Eversource (July 1) and Algonquin Gas Transmission ("Algonquin") (July 5).
-As of the date of this report, the FERC has not acted on the ISO's request.

-Comments, Responses and Protests, both opposing and supporting the Complaint, were filed by the following parties: ISO-NE, NEPOOL, Algonquin, CT PURA/CT OCC, CLF, Environmental Defense Fund ("EDF"), Eversource, National Grid, NEPGA, NH OCA, and the Talen Companies.
+Additional comments, responses and protests, both opposing and supporting the Complaint, were filed by the following parties: ISO-NE, NEPOOL, Algonquin, CT PURA/CT OCC, CLF, Environmental Defense Fund ("EDF"), Eversource, National Grid, NEPGA, NH OCA, and the Talen Companies.
 Interventions were filed by more than 50 parties.
-This matter is pending before the FERC.
-If you have any questions concerning this matter, please contact Sebastian Lombardi (860-275-0663; slowbardi@daypitney.com).